dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 Here's an example, which calculates the height for a table row.
-The row height should be 50 points taller than the content height if the row has a header, and 20 points taller if the row doesn't have a header:
+The row height should be 50 points taller than the content height if the row has a header, and 20 points taller if the row doesn't have a header.

 ```swift
 let contentHeight = 40